jonathoy/django-access-and-compliance/README.md

     ]
 ```

-2. Run `python manage.py migrate` to create the access and compliance models.

-3. Configure the following settings in your application:
+2. Configure the following settings in your application:

 ```python
 # the URL for the desired access and compliance webservice